LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Conclusion and future work

 \section{Conclusion and future work}

-We presented \emph{LEAP}, a new \emph{learnable local structural positional encoding} for graphs based on the \lect.
+We presented LEAP, a new \emph{learnable local structural positional encoding} for graphs based on the \lect.
 To the best of our knowledge, this is the \emph{first} approach to integrate the \lect{} into deep learning architectures in an end-to-end trainable fashion.

 Our experiments show that LEAP consistently outperforms established baselines across multiple architectures and datasets, with learned directions further improving performance in most tasks, thereby highlighting the benefits of making this step trainable.
 Additionally, we introduced a synthetic task in which our approach achieved perfect accuracy, demonstrating its ability to capture topological information independent of node features, which the evaluated MPNNs (GCN/GAT) alone failed to recover.
-Taken together, these results underscore the potential of \lect{} encodings for \emph{topological deep learning}~\citep{papamarkou2024position} in general and graph representation learning tasks specifically.
-LEAP is particularly well-suited to provide local structural information to architectures that rely on global attention mechanisms, where graph structure is not directly modeled and multiple PEs are often combined to capture complementary notions of graph position.
+Taken together, these results highlight the potential of \lect{} encodings for \emph{topological deep learning}~\citep{papamarkou2024position} and graph representation learning tasks.
+LEAP is particularly well-suited to provide local structural information to architectures that rely on global attention mechanisms, where graph structure is not directly modeled and multiple PEs are combined to capture complementary notions of graph position.